sierrafromcalifornia/Terry-Stop-Analysis-Project/README.md

 ## Problem We're Tackling

 Data.gov has released a public dataset representing Terry Stops in Seattle, Washington, and the various factors that might influence both the original stop and the outcome of said stop.

+We'll build a classifier to help predict whether an arrest was made after a Terry Stop, given various factors like the presence of weapons, the subject's race and gender, and more.

-This informative data can help us evaluate the practice altogether and help us understand trends behind why a police officer makes a stop with "reasonable suspicion" and how objective the act truly is.
+This informative data can also help us evaluate the practice altogether and help us understand trends behind why a police officer makes a stop with "reasonable suspicion" and how objective the act truly is.

 ## Data